danielsaidi/AppIconKit/README.md

 ## About AppIconKit

-AppIconKit helps you manage alternate app icons on macOS and iOS.
+AppIconKit helps you manage alternate app icons on both macOS and iOS.